 In Jerusalem, there are 31 community administrations deployed in the city's neighborhoods and providing a solution for all the city's residents.

-What is Community Administration?
+What are Community Administrations?

-Community administration has three main roles:
+The community administration has three main responsibilities: